panpf/sketch/docs/decoder.md

 )
 ```

-[UseSkiaInterceptor] will read all the original image data into memory after fetch after detecting
+[PhotosAssetUriFetcher] will read all the original image data into memory after fetch after
+detecting
 that useSkiaForImagePhotosAsset is true, and then wrap it into a ByteArrayDataSource
 for [SkiaDecoder] to decode